UPPMAX/linux-command-line-201/docs/communication/course_evaluation.md

 for us in planning and designing future courses, as well as adjusting this course before giving it again.
 We will post the results of the evaluation some time after the survey closes.
-The link will be found on the GitHib page for the course.
+The link will be found on the GitHub page for the course.

 Note, that if you watch the recordings afterwards during the rest of the week, you are also very welcome to answer the evaluation since it tells